jerbly/weaver-example/README.md

 ## Description

-This project acts as an example to showcase the features of weaver - the OpenTelemetry project that provides tooling for semantic conventions.
+This project attempts to demonstrate practical usage of weaver - the OpenTelemetry project that provides tooling for semantic conventions.

 ### Items